List of EastEnders characters introduced in 2015: Sami Jackson

 Sami Jackson first appears in the episode broadcast on 22 September 2015.
 He is the son of Robbie Jackson (Dean Gaffney) and Nita Mistry (Bindya Solanki).

 Robbie returns to Walford in 2010 to attend his sister Bianca Jackson's (Patsy Palmer) wedding to Ricky Butcher (Sid Owen) and reveals to the family that Nita is six months pregnant.
 Robbie returns to Mumbai after the wedding where Nita later gives birth to Sami.

-Following Robbie and Nita's separation in 2015, Robbie and Sami arrives in Walford and Robbie meets with his mother Carol Jackson (Lindsey Coulson), his half-sister Sonia Jackson (Natalie Cassidy), and his niece Bex Fowler (Jasmine Armfield) and introduces them all to Sami.
+Following Robbie and Nita's separation in 2015, Robbie and Sami arrives in Walford and Robbie meets with his mother Carol Jackson (Lindsey Coulson), his half-sister Sonia Fowler (Natalie Cassidy), and his niece Bex Fowler (Jasmine Armfield) and introduces them all to Sami.
 Carol, Robbie and Sami move to Milton Keynes near the rest of Robbie's family.

 However, when Robbie returns in 2017, Sami is living with Nita in India but mentions them on occasion.

 In 2019, Robbie goes to India to see Nita and Sami and brings him back to Walford for a visit.
 When Nita phones for Robbie to return Sami, he ignores her phone calls.
 Robbie's flatmate Kush Kazemi (Davood Ghadami) notices the missed calls and tries to persuade Robbie to do the right thing but to no avail.
 Nita arrives in Walford and Robbie barricades himself and Sami inside the flat.
 Nita threatens to call the police but Sonia persuades her not to.
 Robbie eventually unlocks the door and returns Sami to Nita and allows Robbie to say goodbye to Sami before they leave for India.
 Several months later, Sami is injured in an accident and Robbie flies to India to see him.